 Visible growth: If you see any dark, fuzzy, or slimy growth on surfaces in your home, it's probably mold.

 Mold Test Kit: If you're not sure whether or not you have mold, you can always invest in a mold testing kit.
 These kits are readily available and relatively cheap, so you can get a definitive answer without breaking the bank.

 Profession Mold Inspector: You can consult with a professional who can perform a mold inspection and identify the type present in your home.
 And if you're really worried about a possible mold allergy, your doctor can offer skin or blood tests to give you peace of mind.

 Have HVAC System Checked: Sometimes the odor you are smelling is mold but it's not from a leak.
 It's growing in your air conditioning system.
 It's important to have your HVAC air handler and ductwork checked and cleaned as needed.
 Ensuring you keep your HVAC system clean will help keep the good air quality in the home.

 Getting rid of the mold smell in a home can be accomplished by a process known as mold remediation.
 Mold remediation will get rid of the odor by not only removing the mold-damaged materials but also sanitizing the home through a process called micro-cleaning.

 In most cases, this will need to be done by a licensed professional.
 Here's a great guide to determine whether you need mold remediation or you can do it yourself.

-Once mold remediation completed, the odor should be gone.
+Once mold remediation is completed, the odor should be gone.

 If the smell still lingers within the home it could indicate all the mold has not been removed.

-Dead mold spores can house itself in your carpets, mattresses and other furnishings which may need to be treated or discarded.
+Dead mold spores can house themselves in your carpets, mattresses, and other furnishings which may need to be treated or discarded.